 - Enhancing and expanding our outreach to all stakeholders.
-We are focused on communicating at the local, state and national levels the value of public service and defined benefit plans.
+We are focused on communicating at the local, state and national level the value of public service and defined benefit plans.
 LAGERS has focused its communication strategy on the strength and security of our system as an essential building block for Missouri's communities.
-We're sharing our plan design and operation as a role model of success. - Ensuring the security of the system's data and business continuity.
+We're sharing our plan design and operation as a role model of success. - New for 2021 are LAGERS Listening Sessions.
+These sessions are designed for LAGERS' team members to meet with leaders of our participating political subdivisions to discuss what challenges they are facing in our current environment.
+Having a better understanding of these challenges helps LAGERS better serve the membership. - Ensuring the security of the system's data and business continuity.
 LAGERS information technology team continues to focus on cybersecurity protection and ensuring LAGERS ability to continue serving our members in the event of a disaster.
-We have also implemented annual training on social engineering for the entire LAGERS team. - We have been focusing on our document management process over the past 12-18 months and have made great strides in removing the handling of paper documents.
-This will allow us to strengthen our ability to ensure all member records are secure at all times.
-It also helps us to be more nimble given these uncertain times.
+We have also implemented annual training on social engineering for the entire LAGERS team. - During the 2021 fiscal period the LAGERS team completed an initiative to transition the processing of all member and participating political subdivision paper documentation to electronic processes.
+By doing this we ensure a higher level of security and more efficient handling of member data.